shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

 = 2.7.1 =
-* DHL Parcel: Changed evening delivery times text to 17.30 * DHL Parcel: 22:00
+* DHL Parcel: Changed evening delivery times text to 17.30 - 22:00
 * DHL Parcel: Add order number in REFERENCE2 and add a filter to change it programmatically

 = 2.7.0 =